Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

-The internet and its many financial independence bloggers have made the idea of “early retirement” all the rage.
-If you earn plenty of money and invest it wisely, early retirement enthusiasts say, you can quit work earlier than your peers and enjoy decades of freedom before you reach old age.
+If you earn plenty of money and invest it wisely, early retirement enthusiasts claim that you can quit work earlier than your peers and enjoy decades of freedom before you reach old age.

 Three Main Challenges of Early Retirement

 If your goal is early retirement, there are three main challenges you should know about.
-How you handle these challenges will determine whether you successfully retire early – or whether you try and fail.
+How you handle these challenges will determine whether you successfully retire early – or fail.

 To enjoy a “successful” early retirement, you need to stash away enough cash so that you don’t run out of money before you die.
 And trust me, it really is all about math.